 Mexico’s beloved drink is produced in Tequila, Jalisco, a small town that lies in the shadow of a volcano.

 The Mexican government has declared the town one of the country’s ‘magic villages’ or pueblos magicos, indicating the place has significant historical and architectural value.

 In July 2006 — UNESCO announced that the agave region of western Mexico along with the historic tequila producing factories have become the first Mexican site selected for their World Heritage List in the Cultural Landscape category.

-The selection committee said the region was an “exceptional testimonial to harmonious and sustainable adaptation of natural soil use, as well as the application of a fusion of the pre-Hispanic maguey fermentation tradition and the European distillation process.”
+The selection committee said the region was an “exceptional testimonial to harmonious and sustainable adaptation of natural soil use, as well as the application of a fusion of the Indigenous maguey fermentation tradition and the European distillation process.”

 Candidacy had been championed by the municipal governments of Amatitlán, Arenal and Tequila in the Valle de Tequila region, as well as Magdalena and Teuchitlán municipal officials for the past four years.

 The official designation delineates two nuclear zones — the first comprised of 34,659 hectares in the Tequila and Amatitlán valleys (including the agave fields, factories and villages) and the second with 360.2 hectares surrounding the Teuchitlán archaeological site.

 A second zone consists of 51,261.3 hectares around the Tequila Volcano and the Río Santiago basin to protect the flora and fauna.

 Fields of orderly rows of agave tequilana surround the remote town, an hour north of Guadalajara.
 The prickly blue agave plant dominates the valleys, although you’ll see a cow or two sharing the fields or climbing the volcano.